-Through careful use of the module concept, students can start Wittenborg University’s Bachelor of International Business Administration programmes at 6 times a year.
+Through careful use of the module concept, students can start WUAS’s Bachelor of International Business Administration programmes at 6 times a year.
 Also, the English preparation and foundation programmes offer 6 entry points a year.
 Currently the popular IBA study routes include Economics & Management, Hospitality Management and Marketing & Communication.
 Entrepreneurship and SME Management is more specifically aimed at young entrepreneurs.

 All content of the programme is fully modularised, and implemented in a systematic way that will enable other programmes to be expanded and developed on the same system used in the IBA programme.
 The modules are aligned with each other horizontally within the phase and vertically between the years and phases.

 The timetabled year is divided into two terms (Winter and Summer).
 Each term consists of 3 teaching blocks of 6 weeks and 1 re-take exam block of two weeks (20 timetabled weeks per term).

 Modules at Wittenborg have been offered in a 6 week block format.
 This provides flexibility in the programme, allowing new students to stream into a phase at any block during the year, with prerequisites within a phase being kept to a minimum.
 Modules have the same amount of contact hours, and credit weighting, they are just offered in a more compact manner which means that students study fewer subjects at one time, however more intensely, and are able to achieve their credits for that module within a six week time frame.
 Until now, modules have been examined on 1 day, with three examination components being given on that day.
 In line with the changes mentioned above it is proposed that only 1, more substantial, exam component will be given in the future, using one of the available formats.